HenrikBengtsson/TopDomData/README.md

 For full details, please see `help("TopDomData", package="TopDomData")`.

-_Note_: The license for these data is unknown.

 ## References

  1. Dixon JR, Selvaraj S, Yue F, Kim A, et al. Topological domains in